yijing-sie/Proxy-Server/README.md

-### [proxy.c](proxy.c) contains my implementaion of web proxy server that acts as an intermediary between multiple clients making requests to access web resources and the Internet server that satisfy those requests by serving requested content; Additionally, [proxy.c](proxy.c) caches recently used Web resources into the memory for users.
+[proxy.c](proxy.c) contains my implementation of a **web proxy server** that acts as an intermediary between multiple clients making requests to access web resources and the Internet server that satisfy those requests by serving requested content; Additionally, [proxy.c](proxy.c) **caches** recently used Web resources into the memory for users.

 There are three features in [proxy.c](proxy.c):